rachel-w/Welcome/index.md

-# Welcome to Rachel Wey's GitHub Page!
+# This is Rachel Wey's GitHub Page!

 ## A bit about me